andreariba/games-ai/README.md

 2. 4-in-a-row
 3. Tetris

-This repository is a collection of AI algorithm to play games, you can play them at https://andreariba.github.io/games-ai.
-The implemented algorithms are
+This repository is a collection of AI algorithm to play games, you can play against the AIs at the github pages https://andreariba.github.io/games-ai.
+Currently, the implemented algorithms include

 | Game        | minimax                        | Monte Carlo Tree Search | AlphaZero-like NN  | Deep Q-learning    |
 | :---------: | :----------------------------: | :---------------------: | :----------------: | :----------------: |